Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

 \subsection{Two-way Bridge Matching}

-In order to use the mixture process as a generative model, we parameterize the drifts of the mixture process and its time-reversed process with neural networks, i.e., $\bm{s}^{\theta}_f(z,t)\approx \eta_f(z,t), \;\; \bm{s}^{\phi}_b(z,t)\approx \eta_b(z,t)$.
-However, the drifts of the mixture processes cannot be directly approximated since we do not have access to the integral of Eq.~\eqref{eq:mixture_process}.
+Now we show how to train a generative model that approximates the mixture process in Eq.~\eqref{eq:mixture_process}.
+We parameterize the drifts of the mixture process and its time-reversed process with neural networks, i.e., $\bm{s}^{\theta}_f(z,t) \!\approx\! \eta_f(z,t) $ and $\bm{s}^{\phi}_b(z,t) \!\approx\! \eta_b(z,t)$.
+However, the drifts of the mixture processes cannot be directly approximated since we do not have access to the integration in Eq.~\eqref{eq:mixture_process}.
 In what follows, we derive a simple and efficient training objective that is applicable to general manifolds without computing the Riemannian divergence.